US, Germany, Australia air forces’ generals share airspace together

-U.S. Air Force Gen. Ken Wilsbach, Pacific Air Forces commander, closes his canopy while preparing his F-22 Raptor for departure from Royal Australian Air Force Base Tindal, Northern Territory, Australia, Sept.
-5, 2022.
-Wilsbach flew alongside RAAF Air Marshal Robert Chipman and German Air Force Air Chief Lt.
-Gen. Ingo Gerhartz in a demonstration of friendship and cooperative leadership.
-Pacific Air Forces stands committed to U.S. Allies and Partners in maintaining a free and open Indo-Pacific.
-(U.S. Air Force photo by Tech.
-Sgt.
-Jimmie D. Pike)
+U.S. Air Force Gen. Ken Wilsbach, Pacific Air Forces commander; Royal Australian Air Force Air Marshal Rob Chipman; and German Air Force Air Chief Lt.
+Gen. Ingo Gerhartz, flew fighter aircraft over Australia’s Northern Territory on September 5, 2022, in a demonstration of friendship and cooperative leadership.

+Wilsbach flew a USAF F-22 Raptor, Gerhartz a Eurofighter, and Chipman a RAAF F-18 Hornet as part of a dynamic force employment demonstration designed to increase the lethality of forces in contested environments and interoperability among the joint, allied, and partner nation members.

+"When we talk about interoperability, it’s not only about platforms and systems, but also the interoperability of our Airmen," said Wilsbach.
+"We are talking about building trust with our allies and partners."

 |Date Taken: